cubee-cb/linux-vr-compat/ARCH.md

 - AMD Ryzen 5 5600G
 - AMD RX 6600XT 8GB
 - 16GB RAM (2x8GB, 3200Mhz, DDR4)
-- Storage: 60GB OCZ-Vertex SSD from like 2011 that's somehow still kicking, plugged into a USB 3 hub. (watch it stop working now i've written that.)
+- Storage: 60GB OCZ-Vertex SSD from like 2011 that's somehow still kicking, plugged into a USB 3 hub. (watch it stop working now i've written that. ...AYYY I called it! yeah it won't boot. can still access the files though.)
 - PICO 4 headset, wireless.
     - ~Currently, I still have incorrect controller offsets for PICO 4 controllers.
 Supposedly it was fixed in WiVRn v0.22, and indeed they look correct in the WiVRn client menu and WlxOverlay-S, but they still have the wrong offsets in OpenComposite applications.~ Some OpenComposite games' offsets are still incorrect, i.e. Beat Saber.
     - Something is causing the USB mode to disconnect constantly, will need to figure that out at some point since I prefer using the cable for stability.